odradev/odradev.github.io/docusaurus/docs/tutorials/odra-sol.md

 ```
 </TabItem>
 </Tabs>
 In Odra, events are regular structs defined using the `#[odra::event]` attribute.
 The event struct can contain multiple fields, which can be of any type (primitive or custom Odra type).
 To emit an event, use the env's `emit_event()` function, passing the event struct as an argument.

 :::note
 Events in Solidity are used to emit logs that off-chain services can capture.
-However, Casper does not support events natively, however, Odra mimics this feature.
+However, Casper does not support events natively.
+Odra mimics this feature.
 Read more about it in the [Basics](../basics/09-events.md) section.
 :::

 ## Error Handling